-Easy AdWords Bidding Strategies for Newbies & Math Haters
+Easy Google Ads Bidding Strategies for Newbies & Math Haters

 I’ve always struggled with math.
 In fact, when choosing where to go to college, the key attribute I was looking for was not the school with the best party scene or the nicest campus.
 Instead, I hunted for a school that didn’t have a mathematics course requirement.
 For five years, I skated through life, avoiding algebra, calculus, trigonometry and the like at all costs.